KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 #### Compliance and Interpretability:

-   *When dealing with mission critical IT Operations data, and some of the most concervative decision-makers I've ever encountered - It is crutial for the success of the project to give confidence in the output that are coming from the AIOps system.
+   *When dealing with mission critical IT Operations data, and some of the most conservative decision-makers I've ever encountered - It is crucial for the success of the project to give confidence in the output that are coming from the AIOps system.
 In an AIOps project, the implementation process can be impacted by the Machine Learning (ML) models.
 The main difference in ML models is that they either prioritize explaining the world to people (Open Box approach) or predicting outcomes (Black Box approach).
 In many cases, even if the black box approach is easier to implement, it's better to take an open box approach so you earn trust, have level of transparency, and can have control on the solution the same way that the organization controls other aspects of the IT estate.
-These questions should be answered by Technical Architects.
+These questions should be answered by Technical Architects.*

   * How important for you is to have that control about what machine learning algorithm is doing?
   * Do you have requirements to audit the AIOps system to remain in compliance?